My family has been with Dish since 2000--long time. Dish was new and innovative, challenging TV viewing in those days.

 Change, however, is necessary, and we will be leaving.
 SHOP AROUND!

-Review about: Dish Network Americas Top 250 Tv Package.
+Product or Service Mentioned: Dish Network Americas Top 250 Tv Package.

 Reason of review: Pricing issue.